Trade relationships during and after a crisis: Empirical strategy

-Figure \ref{fig:setting} illustrates the setup.
-A relationship is considered exposed if any routes to a terminal are disrupted.
-For example, relationship $(i,j)$ is exposed, while $(k,m)$ is not.
-Within-importer comparisons focus on variation across relationships connected to the same importer; for instance, $(i,m)$ and $(k,m)$ both connect to $m$, allowing tighter comparisons.
-Firm-level \textit{exposure through relationships} reflects portfolio composition: importer $j$ has 100\% exposure if it has a single relationship that is \textit{exposed to the shock}, whereas importer $m$ with two relationships has 50\% exposure if only one relationship is \textit{exposed to the shock}.
+Figure~\ref{fig:setting} illustrates the setup.
+For simplicity, the figure shows a single route from each exporter to the cargo terminal; in the data, a relationship is considered exposed when all routes connecting the exporter to at least one of its cargo terminals are affected.
+Relationships $ij$ and $im$ are exposed because exporter $i$'s route to the cargo terminal is disrupted (shown by the dashed line), while relationship $km$ is unaffected.
+Within-importer comparisons exploit variation across relationships connected to the same importer: relationships $im$ and $km$ both connect to importer $m$, allowing a tighter comparison that holds the importer fixed.
+Importer-level exposure reflects the share of an importer's relationships that are \textit{exposed to the shock}: importer $m$, with two relationships of which one is exposed, has 50\% firm-level exposure, while importer $j$, whose single relationship is exposed, has 100\% firm-level exposure.